Uncrossed Multiflows and Applications to Disjoint Paths

 \section{Abstract}

 A multiflow in a planar graph is {\em uncrossed} if the curves identified by its support paths do not cross in the plane.
-Such flows have played a role in previous routing algorithms, including Schrijver's Homotopy Method and unsplittable flows in directed planar single-source instances.
-Recently uncrossed flows have played a key role in approximation algorithms for maximum disjoint paths in fully-planar instances, where the combined supply plus demand graph is planar.
-In the fully-planar case, any fractional multiflow can be converted into one that is uncrossed, which is then exploited to find a good rounding of the fractional solution.
-We investigate finding an uncrossed multiflow as a standalone algorithmic problem in general planar instances (not necessarily fully-planar).
-We consider both a congestion model where the given demands must all be routed, and a maximization model where the goal is to pack as much flow in the supply graph as possible (not necessarily equitably).
+Recently, uncrossed flows have played a role in approximation algorithms for maximum disjoint paths in ``fully-planar'' instances, where the combined supply-plus-demand graph is planar.
+They are also used in algorithms to find low-congestion unsplittable flows for both fully-planar and single-source instances.
+For these two instance classes, any fractional multiflow can be converted into one that is uncrossed, which these algorithms then exploit to obtain their results.

-For the congestion model, we show that determining if an instance has an uncrossed (fractional) multiflow is NP-hard, but the problem of finding an integral uncrossed flow is polytime solvable if the demands span a bounded number of faces.
-For the maximization model, we present a strong (almost polynomial) inapproximability result.
-Regarding integrality gaps, for maximization we show that an uncrossed multiflow in a planar instance can always be rounded to an integral multiflow with a constant fraction of the original value.
-This holds in both the edge-capacitated and node-capacitated settings, and generalizes earlier bounds for fully-planar instances.
-In the congestion model, given an uncrossed fractional multiflow, we give a rounding procedure that produces an integral multiflow with edge congestion 2, which can be made unsplittable with an additional additive error of the maximum demand.